 What this illustrates is that an export strategy can easily take advantage of the spending power of the dollar in many overseas markets and leverage the fact that inflation rates in many countries make the purchase of vehicles cost prohibitive if purchased through traditional channels.

 For example, a car dealer in Nigeria will be required to pay for an office, a car lot, maintain staff, pay for power, and any other variety of operating expenses.
 These expenses are all inflated due to a high inflation rate.
-Ultimately, these costs are passed on to the consumer.
-An overseas seller is not subject to these costs and, therefore, is not required to pass these costs onto sellers.
+Ultimately, these costs pass on to the consumer.
+An overseas seller is not subject to these costs and, therefore, doesn’t pass these costs onto sellers.

 Planning a Strategy

-Having determined the forces involved in shaping a market, including currency valuations and inflation, one can take this information and plan an export strategy that can take advantage of discrepancies in currency and inflation rates in order to maximize the profit margin on a vehicle purchased in the United States and sold in a target market.
+After determining the forces involved in shaping a market, including currency valuations and inflation.
+One can take this information and plan an export strategy.
+The strategy can take advantage of discrepancies in currency and inflation rates.
+The aim is to maximize the profit margin on a vehicle purchased in the United States.
+And sold in a target market.